MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ## Prerequisites

 ::: moniker range="azure-devops"
+- **Repos** must be enabled on your project.
+If the **Repos** hub and associated pages don't display, see [Turn an Azure DevOps service on or off](../../organizations/settings/set-services.md) to reenable Repos.

-- You must be a member of an Azure DevOps project with **Basic** access or higher.
+- To view or review PRs, you must be a member of an Azure DevOps project with **Basic** access or higher.
   - If you don't have a project, create one or [sign up for free](../../user-guide/sign-up-invite-teammates.md).
   - If you aren't a project member, [get added](../../organizations/accounts/add-organization-users.md).

 - To contribute to a PR, you must be a member of the **Readers** security group or have the corresponding permissions.

 - To create and complete a PR, you must be a member of the **Contributors** security group or have the corresponding permissions.
-- **Repos** must be enabled on your project.
-If the **Repos** hub and associated pages don't display, see [Turn an Azure DevOps service on or off](../../organizations/settings/set-services.md) to reenable Repos.

 > [!NOTE]
 > For public projects, users granted **Stakeholder** access have full access to Azure Repos.
 ::: moniker-end

 ::: moniker range=">= azure-devops-2019 < azure-devops"
+- **Repos** must be enabled on your project.
+If the **Repos** hub and associated pages don't display, see [Turn an Azure DevOps service on or off](../../organizations/settings/set-services.md) to reenable Repos.
-- You must be a member of an Azure DevOps project with **Basic** access or higher.
+- To view or review PRs, you must be a member of an Azure DevOps project with **Basic** access or higher.
 If you aren't a project member, [get added](../../organizations/security/add-users-team-project.md).
 - To contribute to a PR, you must be a member of the **Readers** security group or have the corresponding permissions.
 - To create and complete a PR, you must be a member of the **Contributors** security group or have the corresponding permissions.
-- **Repos** must be enabled on your project.
-If the **Repos** hub and associated pages don't display, see [Turn an Azure DevOps service on or off](../../organizations/settings/set-services.md) to reenable Repos.

 ::: moniker-end

 ::: moniker range="< azure-devops-2019"
-- You must be a member of an Azure DevOps project with **Basic** access or higher.
+- To view or review PRs, you must be a member of an Azure DevOps project with **Basic** access or higher.
 If you aren't a project member, [get added](../../organizations/security/add-users-team-project.md).
 - To contribute to a PR, you must be a member of the **Readers** security group or have the corresponding permissions.
 - To create and complete a PR, you must be a member of the **Contributors** security group or have the corresponding permissions.